jmdobry/angular-cache/CONTRIBUTING.md

 ## Contributing/Submitting changes

-- Checkout a new branch based on `develop` and name it to what you intend to do:
+- Checkout a new branch based on `master` and name it to what you intend to do:
   - Example:
     ````
     $ git checkout -b BRANCH_NAME